paterson-deshommes/coveo-interview/backend/IMPROVEMENTS.md

 - The file **cities_canada-usa.tsv** is read in-memory everytime the endpoint is called.
 The file size is 1.1 MB.
 We could improve performance by only reading the fil in-memory once, either the first time the endpoint is called (lazy initialization) or on the app startup.
-- Our city object has a lot of fields that are not currently being used.
-Do we really need them?
-  Can we get rid of them?
-Subsequently, do we need them in the **cities_canada-usa.tsv** file?
-- CsvParser print the stack trace if there's an error while reading the data file.
-As mentioned before, logs should be configurable (different log destination depending on environment).
-- If CsvParser fails to read the file, it returns an empty hashMap which cause the endpoint to return a 200 OK response with an empty result.
-I feel it is misleading since an error actually occured and we have no way to know it and the app gives the impression that everything worked fine and that there were just no cities matching the user query.
-The endpoint should return a 500 so that a monitoring tool can pick up the issue.
-The user should also know an error occured.

 ## Lazy Initialization